Panthers vs. Hurricanes: Odds, total, moneyline - Stanley Cup Semifinals Game 3

 Panthers vs. Hurricanes Stanley Cup Semifinals Game 3: Odds, total, moneyline and other Vegas lines

-Game 3 of the Stanley Cup Semifinals features the Florida Panthers and the Carolina Hurricanes meeting at 8:00 PM ET on Monday, May 22 on TNT.
-The Panthers have a 2-0 advantage in the series.
-The Panthers are favored (-110) against the Hurricanes (-110).
+Game 3 of the Stanley Cup Semifinals at BB&T Center on Monday, May 22 showcases the Florida Panthers and the Carolina Hurricanes meeting at 8:00 PM ET on TNT.
+The Panthers are up 2-0.
+Oddsmakers favor the Panthers in this matchup, giving them -110 odds on the moneyline against the Hurricanes (-110).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!